Pustalorc/Pustalorc.github.io/index.md

 [<span style="color:darkgreen">20$</span>] - Quizes - Plugin that will tell the player a question with defined answers.
 If they answer wrong, the next time they take the quiz it'll cost them twice (does not stack).

 [<span style="color:red">PRIVATE - RESERVED TO LABADOR</span>] - Accounts - Plugin that allows users to create an account and be able to execute commands after logging in.
-Goes in a good combination with a front-end system.
+Goes in a good combination with a website.

 [<span style="color:red">PRIVATE - RESERVED TO FRIGHTEN</span>] - AFK - Ultra sub mega simple afk plugin.